-If there is a problem with the airbag system, this message will display.
+This message displays if there is a problem with the airbag system.
 Have your dealer inspect the system for problems.
-See Airbag Readiness Light on page 239 and Airbag System on page 89 for more information.
+See Airbag Readiness Light on page 245 and Airbag System on page 90 for more information.

 SERVICE BATTERY CHARGING SYSTEM